stolostron/rhacm-docs/manage_applications/app_lifecycle.md

    2. When a new or updated deployable exists, the subscription operator retrieves the source Kubernetes deployable object or Helm release that is wrapped or represented by the deployable.
    3. The subscription operator then uses the associated placement rule to place the Kubernetes deployable object or Helm release on the managed cluster.
 The subscription operator then continues to watch for further changes.

-To create or edit the resource definitions developers and other users can use the {{site.data.keyword.gui}}, the Kubernetes CLI tool, or REST API.
+To create or edit the resource definitions developers and other users can use the console, the Kubernetes CLI tool, or REST API.

 ## Deploying application resources
 {: #app_deploy}

 {{site.data.keyword.mcm_notm}} supports multiple options for the deployment of deployable objects and Helm charts.
 The deployment option that you use can depend upon whether you need to deploy to a single cluster or multiple clusters and the frequency that you need to deploy updates.
 For more information, see [Deploying an application resource](deployment_app.md).

-## Managing applications with the {{site.data.keyword.gui}}
+## Managing applications with the console
 {: #app_gui}

-The {{site.data.keyword.gui}} includes an applications dashboard for managing the application lifecycle.
+The console includes an applications dashboard for managing the application lifecycle.
 You can use the {{site.data.keyword.gui_short}} dashboard to create and manage application, subscriptions, channels, and placement rules.
 You can also use the {{site.data.keyword.gui_short}} view the status of your applications, channels, subscriptions, and related deployments.

 The dashboard includes enhanced capabilities, which your developers and operations personnel can use to create, deploy, update, manage, visualize, and monitor applications across your clusters.
 With this application dashboard, you can complete the following tasks: